datastaxdevs/workshop-ecommerce-app/README.md

 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
 VALUES ('LN355XL','LN355','Your Face is an @Autowired @Bean T-Shirt','NerdShirts','NS102','Men''s 3x Large "Your Face...Autowired" T-Shirt','Everyone knows that one person who overuses the "your face" jokes.',{'size':'3x Large','material':'cotton, polyester','cut':'men''s','color':'black'},{'ln355.png'});
 ```

+**Notes:**
+ - The "top" categories of the product hierarchy can be retrieved using a `parent_id` of "ffdac25a-0244-4894-bb31-a0884bc82aa9".
+ - Without specifying a `category_id`, all categories for the `parent_id` are returned.
+ - When a category from the "bottom" of the hierarchy is returned, a `products` ArrayList will be populated.
+From there, the returned `product_id`s can be used with the `/product` service.
+ - Category navigation is achieved by using the `name` and `category_id` properties returned for each category (to build the "next level" category links).
+ - /category/ffdac25a-0244-4894-bb31-a0884bc82aa9  =>  Category[Clothing, Cups and Mugs, Tech Accessories, Wall Decor]
+ - /category/ffdac25a-0244-4894-bb31-a0884bc82aa9/18105592-77aa-4469-8556-833b419dacf4  =>  Category[Clothing]
+ - /category/18105592-77aa-4469-8556-833b419dacf4  =>  Category[T-Shirts, Hoodies, Jackets]
+ - /category/91455473-212e-4c6e-8bec-1da06779ae10  =>  Category[Men's "Your Face...Autowired" T-Shirt, Men's "Go Away...Annotation" T-Shirt]

 [🏠 Back to Table of Contents](#-table-of-contents)